Professional Certificate in Family and Couples Therapy

 - Certificate of No Penal Record

-Graduate students in Clinical, Counseling or School Psychology doctoral programs, may be admitted if they:
+Graduate students in Clinical, Counseling, School Psychology, Social Work or Professional Psychology, may be admitted if they:

 - Provide evidence of one year of clinical practicum experiences.